ibm-garage-dach/cp4a-exercises/04-tekton-deploy.md

 ![new webhook options](images-04/create-tekton-webhook.png)

-Note that the first time creating a webhook a new access token must also be created, use the access token from the earlier step:
+Note that the first time creating a webhook a new access token must also be created.
+Click on the plus sign and use the access token from the earlier step:

 ![Create an access token](images-04/create-token.png)